wp-plugins/wp-emi-calculator/readme.txt

 = Credits =

-This plugin was written by WP Tutorials Point WordPress Team.
+This Plugin was written by WP Tutorials Point WordPress Team.

 == Installation ==